 Amen-ded slightly from the story told in February at the Bay Lake Missionary Baptist Church: A beekeeper was very stressed out.
 He and his wife went to see the doctor.
 The doctor examined the beekeeper for some time and then asked to see the man’s wife, alone.
 “Listen,” says the doctor, “Your husband is way over-worked.
 He worries about everything too much.
 If some big changes aren’t made, he will be dead in less than six months.”
 The wife wanted to know what she should do and the doctor replied, “Well, I know you’ve got a great career, but you’ll have to quit your job, stay home with the kids, bake lots of bread and cook lots of vegetables, keep the house spotless, and give the man a big hug around the neck every time you see him…” On the way home, the beekeeper asked his wife what the doctor had talked to her about.
 The wife looked at her husband and said, “I’m sorry dear, but you’re not going to make it.”

 This is one of my father’s favourites: Dad was one of those old-time beekeepers who started with a few hives back in the Depression, finished Grade 8, and was one of the first beekeepers to start the winter/summer migratory route – about fifty years ago!
 Here’s his joke:

-A young man showed up to work for the old beekeeper.
+A young man showed up to work for an old beekeeper.
 First day on the job.
 The beekeeper says, “Paint all those bee hives.”
-The young man looks at all that work and says, “You don’t seem to realize – I have a College Education.”
+The young man looks at all that work and says, “You don’t seem to realize – I have a college education!”
 The old beekeeper thinks for a minute and says, “I’m sorry.
 I’ll show you how to hold the paint brush.”